engineyard/ey-docs/pages/issue-assets-rails31.md

-<h1>404 errors when using AssetsController</h1>
+# 404 errors when using AssetsController

-The AppCloud nginx configuration is now standardized on Rails 3.1; this configuration serves assets from a static directory.
-If a pre-3.1 application uses AssetsController, the Rails application does not receive the asset request and serves a 404 error page.
+Our AppCloud Nginx configuration is now standardized on Rails 3.1; this configuration is set to serve static asset files from the `public/assets` directory.
+If a pre Rails 3.1 application makes use of an AssetsController, the application will not receive the request as Nginx is configured to handle them.
+Subsequently the application will return 404 errors for these types of requests.

-To resolve this issue, reconfigure the nginx.conf file to as follows.

-<h2>To reconfigure nginx.conf so that AssetsController receives asset requests</h2>
+## To reconfigure nginx.conf so AssetsController receives requests

 1. Create a keep file for nginx.conf:

         keep.nginx.conf

-    For information about keep files, see [[Use keep files to customize and maintain configurations on AppCloud|configuration-keep-files]]
+    See [[Using keep files|configuration-keep-files]] for information about keep files on AppCloud.

 2. Edit the keep.nginx.conf file:
     Replace